 Albany started as a Dutch trading post and fort in the early 1600’s.
 That makes it one of the oldest continuously inhabited cities in America.
 It is settled on the banks of the mighty Hudson River.
 This made it a great center for commerce and made the area prosperous.
 Historic buildings, neighborhoods and locations can still be found throughout the area.
 Albany is a part of the Capital District, which also includes Saratoga Springs, Schenectady and Troy.
 In spite of being in the same state as New York City, it can be a world away culturally and physically.
 It is a 2.5-3 hour drive to get to the city, but there is also train service, and Albany has its own modern airport.

 Albany is a city with four full seasons.
 Winters can be cold and snowy and drop to 0 degrees.
 Summers can get hot and humid and get up above 90 degrees.
 Keep that in mind when you are planning your move to Albany.
 If you are going to be using storage, you might want to look for a climate controlled unit.
 Learn more on whether or not you need climate control here.
-If you are moving in the summer here are some tips for unloading a moving truck in the summer.

 Do you live in or around Albany?
 What advice would you give to someone who is about to move into the area?
 Let us know in the comments below!